computeHOLO/DroneZY/README.md

 open terminal in the DroneZY folder and type pip install -r requirements.txt

-once done, double click on dronezy.py or open terminal in the folder and type python .\dronezy.py
+once done, double click on dronezy.py or open terminal in the folder and type python .\dronezy.py (DOWNLOAD FROM RELEASE DO NOT DOWNLOAD FROM MAIN REPO ZIP YOU MAY GET A ERROR)